NCI Hyperthermia Fact

 c) Emotions and diet MUST be addressed

-d) Suitable health care practitioners should be consulted with throughout the journey to recovery.
+d) Suitable health care practitioners (those educated in far infrared therapy) should be consulted on the healing journey to recovery for guidance if needed.

 Divider